 How Severe is Your Picking Disorder?
 Find Out With This Free Online TestTake the test

 Picking acne - why does it happen?

 Adolescence is a very confusing time in the life of a child.
-Adults who spot the telltale brown spots of scarring in the absence of excessive active acne lesions should take heart.
-The child is probably very troubled but doesn’t know who or what to do for help.
-Or even that help is in order.
+Adults who spot brown spots of scarring in the absence of excessive active acne lesions should pay attention and offer help.